w3c/trace-context/spec/20-http_header_format.md

 ## Mutating the tracestate Field

 Vendors receiving a `tracestate` request header MUST send it to outgoing requests.
 It MAY mutate the value of this header before passing to outgoing requests.
 When mutating `tracestate`, the order of unmodified key/value pairs MUST be preserved.
-Modified keys MUST be moved to the beginning (left) of the list.
+Modified keys SHOULD be moved to the beginning (left) of the list.

 Following are allowed mutations: